volfegan/GeometricAlgorithms/README.md

 [video demonstration]

 Limitations: this only produces a single value isoline for some determined threshold.
+But this can be easily fixed by creating a loop for multiple different threshold values for different isolines.
+This is important to create map heights isoline sketches.
+The colouring just need to be tweaked with each threshold value.

 #### Spatial Hashing, or [Spatial Partitioning Bin](https://en.wikipedia.org/wiki/Bin_(computational_geometry))